jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

 These aren't necessarily the most modern or powerful models, but they are suites with large ranges of sizes, which can be used for examining scaling on embedding quality.
-The embedding dimensionality sizes of these models ranges from 128 to 14336 dimensions.
+The embedding dimensionality sizes of these models ranges from 128 to 14336 dimensions, and with total model sizings from 14m to 176b parameters.
+T5 is added for an example of embeddings in a non decoder-only architecture.

 It is hard to perfectly disentangle embedding size from model size, given that little effort has gone into making a tiny model with a huge embedding size, or a huge model with a tiny embedding size.
-By isolating some factors (cropping and padding embeddings), evaluating random baselines, and looking particularly at two models with identical embedding sizes, embedding initialization, and training corpus (pythia-1b and pythia-1.4b), the effects of various variables on embedding quality can be understood.
+By isolating some factors (cropping and padding embeddings), evaluating random baselines, and looking particularly at pythia-1b and pythia-1.4b, the effects of various variables on embedding quality can begin to be understood.

-It would be reasonable to expect that larger models should have more capable embeddings.
-The model as a whole is more capable, each embedding has more room to hold meaning as a result of more embedding dimensions, and the model has the capability to capture more nuance.
-However, this isn’t entirely consistent with what is found in this analysis.

-## Methodology

 All the code for this analysis can be found in
 [<span class="underline">this github